cis-ds/course-site/content/faq/_index.md

 If you were potentially exposed to COVID-19 or your COVID-19 test results come back positive, reach out immediately to [C19HealthReport@uchicago.edu](mailto:C19HealthReport@uchicago.edu).

-### Recording and deltion policies for academic year 2020-21
+### Recording and deletion policies for academic year 2020-21

 The Recording and Deletion Policies for the current academic year can be found in the Student Manual under [Petitions, Audio & Video Recording on Campus](https://studentmanual.uchicago.edu/administrative-policies/additional-administrative-regulations/petitions-audio-video-recording-on-campus/).